Kevin Harvick: 2004: First winless season

-On August 28 during the 2004 Sharpie 500 at Bristol Motor Speedway, Harvick had one of the most bizarre sequences of events happen to him.
-On lap 323, Harvick radioed to his crew that his right arm had fallen asleep on him and had gone numb which made it difficult for him to operate his race car properly and needed a backup driver.
-The caution came out 5 laps later and Harvick made his way onto pit road and was pulled out of the car.
+On August 28, during the 2004 Sharpie 500 at Bristol Motor Speedway, Harvick had one of the most bizarre sequences of events happen to him.
+On lap 323, Harvick radioed to his crew that his right arm had fallen asleep and had gone numb, which made it difficult for him to operate his race car properly, and he needed a backup driver.
+The caution came out five laps later, and Harvick made his way onto pit road and was pulled out of the car.
 He was replaced by Kyle Petty, who was involved in an earlier wreck in the same race.
-Petty finished 24th 6 laps down for Harvick.
-Harvick was still able to stay 8th in points but in the last 2 regular season races at California and Richmond, Harvick would fall from 8th to 15th in the standings missing out on the inaugural Chase for the Cup.
+Petty finished six laps down in 24th for Harvick.
+Harvick was still able to stay 8th in points but in the last 2 regular season races at California and Richmond, Harvick would finish in 28th and twelfth causing Harvick to fall from eighth to fifteenth in the standings missing out on the inaugural Chase for the Cup.
+Harvick's season was also known for his conflicts with Matt Kenseth at Pocono and rookie Kasey Kahne at Phoenix.
 While winless in the 2004 Cup season, Harvick placed third in the voting for Most Popular Driver.
-He had fourteen Top 10 finishes and finished 14th in points.
+He had fourteen top-ten finishes and finished fourteenth in points.
 Harvick was paired with another driver in the Busch Series, rookie Clint Bowyer.
-They combined for one win, 13 Top 5s, and 20 Top 10s in the No. 21 car, with Reese's Peanut Butter Cups as a sponsor.
-Harvick drove the No. 29 Busch car in the final race of the season at Homestead–Miami Speedway in the Ford 300, which he would claim his second win of the season.
+They combined for one win, thirteen top-fives, and twenty top-tens in the No. 21 car, with Reese's Peanut Butter Cups as a sponsor.
+Harvick drove the No. 29 Busch car in the final race of the season at Homestead–Miami Speedway in the Ford 300, which he would claim as his second win of the season.
 He finished 14th in the final standings.
 The No. 21 car finished fourth in the owner's standings.

 2005

 In the 2005 season, Harvick's only Cup win came at the Food City 500 at Bristol Motor Speedway, despite starting towards the rear of the field.
 He won without the assistance of crew chief Todd Berrier, who was serving a four-week suspension for a rules violation.
 In the Busch Series, Harvick was paired with Brandon Miller.
-Harvick and Miller combined for 3 wins, 15 top-fives, and 19 top-tens to give the No. 21 its second fourth-place finish in the owner's standings.
+Harvick and Miller combined for three wins, fifteen top-fives, and nineteen top-tens to give the No. 21 its second fourth-place finish in the owner's standings.
 Harvick would win his first "sweep" of his career at Bristol, winning both the Sharpie Professional 250 Busch race and the Food City 500 Cup race, also giving him a record fourth Busch Series win at the track (tying with Morgan Shepherd).
-Harvick finished 14th in the Cup series standings and 18th in the Busch series driver's standings.
+Harvick finished fourteenth in the Cup series standings and eighteenth in the Busch series driver's standings.